YnsOzt/FastTorch/README.md

 ```

 ## TODOS
+* Add a dataset creator for images (with the splits etc..)
 * Clean the code
 * Make the confusion matrix figsize flexible
 * Add Learning rate decay to the 'Classifier'